Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Blue Is Heroic: They are associated with the color blue and are tasked with safeguarding Wakanda's entrance on top of their leader being T'Challa's best friend.
 Subverted when they willingly serve Killmonger as his mooks, unlike the Dora Milaje (who are loyal to whoever is king, but clearly dislike Killmonger and turn on him at the first opportunity).

 - Easily Forgiven: They all betray T'Challa and the royal family during the film's third act, but are allowed to fight alongside him against Thanos' forces in Avengers: Infinity War which is set a few years later.
-Downplayed in that Okoye says there's only a handful of them left.
+Downplayed in that Okoye says there's only a handful of them left and being placed to fight a much bigger and merciless enemy isn't that great an outcome either.

 - Reality Ensues: After technically committing treason in Black Panther, they are essentially dissolved so that only a handful show up in Infinity War.